 - Recreational therapy (held daily for all patients)

 - Music therapy (including individual music and choir dance)

 - Gym time (including activities such as flag football, volleyball, etc.)

 - Fitness club (intensive fitness programming is offered along with nutritional education)

 - Art projects

 - Book club

-At Millcreek Behavioral Health, we understand that, for many children and their families, the end of treatment can be an intimidating time.
+At Millcreek of Magee, a RAD treatment facility in Mississippi, we understand that, for many children and their families, the end of treatment can be an intimidating time.
 For this reason, all discharge and aftercare planning begins at the time of admission.
-Appropriate discharge criteria is created for each patient depending upon his or her needs and treatment goals.
-Once that criteria has been successfully met, the patient’s treatment team works with him or her to determine the next most appropriate level of care.
+Appropriate discharge criteria is created for each patient depending upon their needs and RAD treatment goals.
+Once that criteria has been successfully met, the patient’s treatment team works with them to determine the next most appropriate level of care.
 Aftercare planning includes recommendations from the patient’s treatment team for medical, educational, and psychiatric services.
-Our staff will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child continues to be successful.
+Our treatment center’s staff will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child continues to be successful.